 You have to make sure you have the right set of tools for the job.
 For Surf Photography you’ll need a lens with enough focal length to capture your surfer.
 If you’re a Canon user like myself and don’t have access to anything more than your 300mm zoom kit lens then that not a problem as that can still get the job done while you’re on shore to an extent.
 However, if you’re interested in buying or having the exact tool needed for the job then you can look into the Canon EF 100-400mm f/4.5-5.6 IS II USM lens.
 This lens is definitely a joy to shoot with as it provides the perfect edge to edge quality and sharpness.
 The price tag might be a bit frightening but make no mistake, it is worth the investment.
 Also feel free to find your nearest lens depot and see if it is available for rental and take it out for a spin.

 Try to keep your ISO as low as possible when shooting for many reasons.
 One of those reasons is to reduce the amount of noise in your image as ISO levels contribute to that.
-Secondly, surf photography already offers so much light to your disposal, there is no need to add more and have overly exposed shot.
+Secondly, surf photography already offers so much light at your disposal, there is no need to add more and have overly exposed shot.
 Low ISO is the way to go when doing Surf Photography.

 Even though portrait orientation is welcomed, shooting horizontally makes for a far better shot.
 However, the doing this try to be wary of the horizon in your background as this can often throw the whole image off.
 It then forces you to try and straighten it in post-production which adds a bunch more work to your workflow.
 Also shooting horizontally helps to get those waves and hopefully if you’re lucky, a nice sunset in the background.